 01 / 09

-University of Melbourne, 303-309 Royal Parade Purpose Built Student Accommodation Parkville, Melbourne
+University of Melbourne, 303-309 Royal Parade Purpose Built Student Accommodation Parkville, VIC

 The University of Melbourne 303-309 Royal Parade Purpose Built Student Accommodation project includes the adaptive reuse of the existing Salvation Army Training facility via an extensive internal refurbishment, rear extension and facade rejuvenation, all within walking-distance of the University’s Parkville campus.